projektorius96/electron-views-composer/README.md

 # Project name: electron-views-composer

-> This is and will be publicly available ongoing (living) project, a multi-window GUI prototype primarily aimed towards [Placard.js-light](https://github.com/projektorius96/Placard.js-light) project I am also actively working on...
+> This is and will be publicly available ongoing (living) project, a multi-window GUI prototype primarily aimed towards [Vekt.js-light](https://github.com/projektorius96/Vekt.js-light) project I also do maintain...

 ### Conventions

-- This repository primarily targets JavaScript, not TypeScript users, thus `.mjs` extension deliberately is reserved for ESM-first Electron's main process or Node.js environments
+- This repository primarily targets JavaScript, not TypeScript users, thus `.mjs` extension deliberately is reserved for ESM-first Electron's main process or Node.js environments, respectively.
-- Individual `Views` defined under `./views/` path: each path has entry point `index.html` and with it sourced `main.js`, which unlike `main.mjs`, the `main.js` indicates that is part of Document Object Model (DOM) structure under Electron's renderer process.
+- The `Views` defined under `./views/` path: each path has entry point `index.html` linked with sourced `main.js` within its `index.html` counterpart, which unlike `main.mjs`, the `main.js` indicates that is part of Document Object Model (DOM) structure under Electron's renderer process, rather than the part of Electron's main process or so...
-- Multiple `Views` defined under `./views/` path can be namespaced in a modular fashion, using `index.mjs` as an entry file;

 ### Development process